mercadopago/devsite-docs/guides/online-payments/checkout-api/advanced-integration.en.md

 > WARNING
 >
-> Importante
+> Important
 >
-> Si recibes un mensaje de error del tipo `"invalid parameter"` con código de estado HTTP 400, asegúrate de estar completando correctamente los campos `payment_method_id` e `issuer_id`
+> If you receive an error message of type `"invalid parameter"` with HTTP 400 status code, make sure you are completing the fields `payment_method_id` and `issuer_id` correctly.

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add new cards to a customer